NandeMD/robin/CONTRIBUTING.md

 4. You don't have tou use `Chapter` trait at all.
 It is there for only convenience.

 5. When you done with all of your trait implementations, add your website's definitive url to the [mathcher](https://github.com/NandeMD/robin/blob/main/robin_core/src/matcher.rs) function.
 All if/else if branches must return a `Ok(impl Serie)`.

-After that, you are done.
+6. Add your site to [SITES.md](https://github.com/NandeMD/robin/blob/main/SITES.md) After that, you are done.
 Your serie is added to robin.
 Have a good time scraping.

 ## Example:
 Although it may not be very well-written code, you can directly look into the [example](https://github.com/NandeMD/robin/blob/main/robin_core/src/sources/shijie_turkish.rs) file and even copy the parts that are useful to you.